RandomHashTags/swift_huge-numbers/README.md

 - infinite precision

 ## Current limitations
-- `HugeFloat` is very limited in functionality
+- `HugeFloat` is partially limited in functionality
 - no division or special arithmetic

+## Contributing
+- adding/improving functionality is always welcome, just make a PR with your changes.

+## License
+Public Domain.
+Creative Commons Zero v1.0 Universal.